elespdn/collation_spelling/readme.md

 Various approaches have been applied in order to overcome this challenge.
 The attempts can be divided into two categories:

 1. fuzzy match or **near match**.
 The program aligns not only on the basis of perfect matches, but also of imperfect matches.
-The original orthographic form is recorded, but variants in orthographic forms do not lead to a split in the alignment.
+The original orthographical form is recorded, but variants in orthographical forms do not lead to a split in the alignment.
 2. **normalization**.
 In this case the original forms would be turned into standard forms.
 In this case too, the original forms are not "lost", on the contrary they are available for the whole process, but not used during the alignment.

 Here below we will test the two approaches.
 As a case study, small portion of four witnesses of the Old French prose *Lancelot* will be used.
 What apply to Old French can be valid for other medieval (and more in general, highly instable in their orthograph) languages.
 We will also focus on the open source program for automatic collation **CollateX**; this program proves to be the best option for aligning multiple witnesses of a text.